Tharun Sudhir: Direction

 had Darshan in the lead, the movie was released on 11 March 2021.
 The movie was widely appreciated and was commercially successful at the box office.
 He once again collaborated with Darshan for Kaatera which was co-written by Jadesh Kumar Hampi and released on 29 December 2023 to positive reports from audience and critics.

 He is also acting as creative director for Arvind Kuplikar's directorial starring Sharan and Amrutha Iyengar.

 He teamed up again with Darshan for an untitled film based on freedom fighter Sindhoora Lakshmana.

 Production

 He also ventured into movie production under his studio Kreatiivez Banner in collaboration with Sharan's Laddu Cinemas for Guru Shishyaru, which he co-produced and acted as creative producer.
 The movie opened to positive reviews and was commercially successful.
 He is once again collaborating with Sharan.

 Personal life

 In 2024 it was revealed that Sudhir was in a relationship with Sonal Monteiro whom he had met on set of Roberrt.
-The couple married 11 August 2024.
+The couple married 11 August 2024 according to Hindu customs.
 They celebrated a Catholic Christian wedding in Mangalore on 1 September 2024.